Benjamin Looi

 SEO as a First-Class Feature

 Each blog post has custom meta descriptions and tags in its frontmatter, so search engines get specific, relevant metadata rather than generic defaults.
+The blog also gives me a place to publish technical notes like my TailwindCSS v4 agent setup breakdown, which supports topical relevance beyond the project pages themselves.

 Project Showcase